nextmillenniummedia/next-sdk-android-example/docs/manual/Banner.md

 ### Listen to load events

-You can use `bannerView.setFetchListener(FetchListener listener)` to provide your customized behavior for successful and failure banner loads.
+You can use `bannerView.setFetchListener(FetchListener)` to provide your customized behavior for successful and failure banner loads.

 It is available by implementing `FetchListener` interface.
 It contains 2 methods for success and